Page Content Begins Here

 Bat Rolling

-Mostly used in Slow Pitch softball, bat rolling is a process used to enhance pop and distance to a bat.
+Mostly used on slow pitch softball bats, bat rolling is a process used to enhance pop and distance to a bat.
 Essentially, by rolling a bat a player is expediting the break-in time and the time it takes a bat to become "hot" (usually more than 500 hits from the bat).
 In theory, rolling your bat allows you to use the bat's maximum potential from its first swing while minimizing its expected wear-and-tear.

 • Bat rolling involves inserting the bat between two rollers, using a press to squeeze the rollers together, and pushing the bat back and forth.